ammarj0987/ammarj0987.github.io/docs/about.markdown

 # permalink: /about/
 ---

-Hello, My name is Ammar and I am a senior at University of Washington, Seattle.
-I am an automotive and tech enthusiast.
-I like gaming, building PCs and modifying my car.
+I graduated from University of Washington in 2024 with Bachelors of Science in Computer Science, where I learnt and gained experience in fundamental concepts such as Software Engineering, Computer Vision, Embedded Systems and Artifical Intelligence.

+In my free time, I like to travel and enjoy nature.
+I like building PCs and playing video games.
+I am also an automotive enthusiast and enjoy modifying cars.